arnenoori/skyscout/docs/GETTING_STARTED.md

 In the web interface, try these commands:
 - "Take off and hover at 10 meters"
-- "Fly in a square pattern at 5 meters altitude"
-- "Search for red objects in a 50 meter radius"
+- "Search for red cars using zigzag pattern"
+- "Inspect the building roof for damage" (uses circle pattern)
+- "Do a quick search for missing person" (uses template)
+- "Patrol the perimeter if weather permits"
+- "Emergency response to accident site"

 ### 5. Monitor Execution

 Watch as SkyScout:
 1. Processes your natural language
+2. Checks weather conditions (if enabled)
-2. Generates a mission plan
+3. Generates a mission plan with appropriate flight pattern
+4. Validates safety parameters
-3. Executes the mission autonomously
+5. Executes the mission autonomously
-4. Returns results
+6. Returns results and detections

 ## Troubleshooting 🔧